IRS Whistleblower Actions

 Billions of dollars of revenue and income go unreported to the Internal Revenue Service (IRS) each year.
 To help collect these unreported funds, the IRS has set up a whistleblower rewards program so individuals have a strong incentive to report major tax fraud of more than $1 million.
 By doing so, whistleblowers are awarded a percentage of the funds the IRS ultimately recovers.

-The attorneys at Cross Law Firm, S.C., represent individuals who are aware of serious IRS violations by their employer.
+The attorneys at Cross Law Firm, S.C., represent individuals across the country who are aware of serious IRS violations by their employer.
 However, you must act today — recovery is only possible if you are the first to bring forward new violations.
 Once you discuss your situation with our firm, we will take immediate action to file a claim and investigate the facts of your case.

 Don’t Miss Your Chance For Substantial Compensation